Empowering adults to pursue and maintain connections to live the life they want

 - Engaging socially – around their interests and at their pace

-- Offering transportation and travel guidance, and more
+- Shopping and errands, transportation and travel guidance, and more

-- Responsiveness to questions or issues as they arise
+- Responding to questions or issues as they arise

 - Monitoring and responding to changes in well-being